ymniquet/eQuimageLab/docs/source/image.rst

 Color space and color model conversions
 """""""""""""""""""""""""""""""""""""""

-.. currentmodule:: equimagelab.equimage.image_colorspaces.MixinImage
+.. currentmodule:: equimage.image_colorspaces.MixinImage

 Here is a complete overview of the color space/color model conversion methods.

-The following method converts an :py:class:`Image <equimagelab.equimage.image.Image>` object to any compatible color space and model:
+The following method converts an :py:class:`Image <equimage.image.Image>` object to any compatible color space and model:

 .. autosummary::

   convert

-Additionally, the following methods convert an :py:class:`Image <equimagelab.equimage.image.Image>` object to a specific color space:
+Additionally, the following methods convert an :py:class:`Image <equimage.image.Image>` object to a specific color space:

 .. autosummary::